NE

 Donations Encouraged

-Thank you so much to all who took part this year.
+Thank you so much to all who take part.
 You are all a blessing!

-Would you like to volunteer to participate in the garden year?
+Would you like to volunteer to participate during the season this year?

 We are looking for people interested in planting, tending and harvesting the garden.
 We also need volunteers to help with communication and to help plan our outreach and educational programs.

-You’re invited to complete a brief survey at our Annual Meeting and online indicating your interests.
+You’re invited to complete a brief survey and online indicating your interests.

 Questions?